Organoactinide chemistry: Metallacycles

 Uranium and thorium both form metallacycles with a diverse chemistry.
 These complexes are very labile so trimethylsilyl groups are again present for protection.
 These compounds are formed by reacting weaker alkylating agents (LiCH3 and Mg(CH3)2 are too strong and lead to the formation of simple alkyls) with ClAn[N(Si(CH3)2]3 (An = Th, U).

 Organometallic complexes with π-bonding

 A large majority of the organoactinides involve Cyclopentadienyl (Cp) or Cyclooctatetraene (COT) and their derivatives as ligands.
-These usually take part in η5- and η8-bonding, donating electron density through their pi orbitals.
+These usually take part in η5- and η8-bonding, donating electron density through their π orbitals.

 Cyclooctatetraene complexes

 Actinocenes

 Actinides form sandwich complexes with cyclooctatetraene analogously to how transition metals react with cyclopentadienyl ligands.
 Actinide ions have atomic radii that are too large to form MCp2 compounds, so that they prefer to react with C8H82- ions instead.